Table of contents:

 - Blue Demon

-- Rey Mysterio (born in the U.S.)
+- Rey Mysterio (born in the U.S, but with Mexican roots).

-The Masks
+The Wrestlers (Luchadores) Masks

 The most iconic detail of Mexican wrestling is its attire, with a mask being the most essential part.
 The current design of the masks is often inspired by pre-Hispanic patterns.
 This has a historic reason as Aztec warriors went to war with their faces painted, often resembling sacred animals such as jaguars or coyotes.

 The masks portray Mexico and express the personality of the wrestler wearing them.
 Mexican Wrestling masks have recently become one of the most valued souvenirs.
-Hence, you can buy them pretty everywhere – in the shopping mall, at the traffic lights, or even from a newspaper stall in the street.
+Hence, you can buy them almost everywhere – in the shopping mall, at the traffic lights, or even from a newspaper stall in the street.

 Rudos vs Técnicos

+Mexican wrestlers (known as “luchadores “) are divided into two major groups: rudos and técnicos (“rude and technical”).
+Rudos are baddies who play at the edge of the rules, commit fouls, and bring discord to the show.
 Meanwhile, técnicos have acrobatic moves and impressive skills, always fighting with honor and a great dose of spectacularity.
 It’s a never-ending battle of good and evil between those doing things right and those who don’t mind taking a shortcut to victory.

 Movies to Introduce You to Mexican Wrestling